 The Cronulla Pavilion and Cronulla Surf Life Saving Club are two prominent buildings located close to the sand, along with a cafe and restaurant.
 Behind the beach is a large grassed area with plenty of shade and a playground.

 The Cronulla Rock Pools are between Cronulla Beach and North Cronulla Beach.
-The Alley is the local name given to this area.
-Shark Island is a dangerous reef break located off Cronulla Beach.

 For a top day out at the beach, Cronulla has all the right ingredients - fish and chips, ice-cream and gelato, cool surf shops for beach supplies and accommodation.